-She also taught "Moda e Costume" and "Forme e linguaggi della moda" at the University of Turin (DAMS), and lectures widely at other universities and museums.
-Her essays, reviews, and articles appeared in Fashion, Film & Consumption Journal, ZoneModa Journal, Cinergie, Harper's Bazaar, biannual Hunter Fashion Magazine, and the newspaper Il Messaggero, among others.
+My essays, reviews, and articles are to be found in Fashion, Film & Consumption Journal, ZoneModa Journal, Cinergie, Harper's Bazaar Italia, biannual Hunter Fashion Magazine, and the newspaper Il Messaggero, among others.

-In 2009 she had the opportunity to attend the "City and Cinema" class taught by Prof. Dietrich Neumann at Yale School of Architecture, New Haven, Connecticut.
+In 2009 I was a fellow researcher at Brown University (Providence, Rhode Island, US), among the eight most prestigious universities of the world, part of the Ivy League.
+While there, she had the opportunity to attend the "City and Cinema" class taught by Prof. Dietrich Neumann at Yale School of Architecture, New Haven, Connecticut.

-In 2012, Storytelling.
+In 2012 my translation from English to Italian of Storytelling.
 Forme del racconto tra cinema e televisione by Kristin Thompson won the Limina Award for Best translation of the year in film studies.